Örebro SK: A fresh restart (2007–)

-Örebro (in white), against Malmö FF (in blue).

 2007 proved a tough come-back season in Allsvenskan.
 Nedim Halilović could not find the same goal scoring form and the club fought with fellow newly promoted Trellborgs FF and Brommapojkarnas IF against relegation (as the league was extended to 16 teams in the following season, only one team was relegated).
 After a summer signing of home grown talent Abgar Barsom (previously with city rivals BK Forward) and the sacking of coach Patrick Walker, Örebro's form picked up in the autumn and an epic first away win of the season against Elfsborg secured another year in Allsvenskan.

+Örebro SK playing against Malmö FF in 2008.

 In preparation for the 2008 season, the club's board decided to reshape the club's profile.
 Finnish-Swedish coach Sixten Boström was brought in, assisted by local Alexander Axen.
 Profiles like Larsen and Barsom left the club, but two other home grown talents were brought back to town, Magnus Kihlberg and Samuel Wowoah.
 Boström also showed immediate confidence in the massive talent Nordin Gerzic, who became a regular after having spent most of his first year with the club in 2007 on the bench.
 Despite some impressive performances, the team struggled to score and lacked a natural target player in the newly adopted 4–3–3 system.
 Gerzic, a natural midfielder, was often used as center forward during the spring.
 At the summer break, it looked as if the team would have to fight against relegation yet again.
 However, in the summer Danish striker Kim Olsen was brought in, which meant that Gerzic could move to the midfield.
 Former keeper John Alvbåge also made a popular comeback to the team.
 The new players filled important gaps and Örebro immediately became a winning team.
 After earning seven points in three games against the top trio IFK Göteborg, Kalmar FF and Elfsborgs IF, relegation was no longer a threat.
 Being one of the best teams of the second half of the season, Örebro eventually finished seventh.

 The successful ending to the 2008 season was carried on to 2009.
 Several new talented players were brought on the team, including Alejandro Bedoya (whose impressive first season earned him a number of caps for the US in 2010, although he just missed out of the world cup squad), Michael Almebäck and home-grown talent Marcus Astvald (both of which earned selections to the U-21 Sweden squad).
 After an unlucky start of the season with two losses, Örebro soon joined the top teams and it was only a spell of bad form in the late season that deprived the team of a new medal. Örebro finished sixth.